Tales from the Front Lines

 Kimberly (00:00):

 Welcome to REWORK, a podcast by 37signals about the better way to work and run your business.
 I’m your host, Kimberly Rhodes.
-Last week I chatted with Jason Fried and David Heinermeier Hansson, about 37signals’ philosophy and policy of having every employee spend time on support, interacting directly with customers.
+Last week I chatted with Jason Fried and David Heinemeier Hansson, about 37signals’ philosophy and policy of having every employee spend time on support, interacting directly with customers.
 To follow up that conversation, I’m joined by someone who is literally on the front lines of customer support every single day.
 Chase Clemons leads the 18-person support team at 37signals and is here to share some strategies for providing top-notch customer service and things that he’s learned during his 11 years at 37signals.
 Chase, thanks for being here.
 Before we dive in to some of your support stories and lessons learned, can we talk about you being at 37signals for 11 years?

 Chase (00:48): It feels like ancient, right?
 It’s like dog years, right?
 For every internet year you get like four years in real life, right?